abstrnoah/abstrnoah.github.io/pages/abstrnoah/index.md

 My __name__ is __Noah__ ([he][pronouns]).
 I am a first-year PhD student in __mathematical logic__ at [Carnegie Mellon][cmu].

-I am currently a __TA__ for 21-120 "Differential and Integral Calculus", Sections I and J. __Students:__ _Please_ feel free to email me anytime or attend my office hours about the course or mathematics generally.
+I am currently a __TA__ for 21-127 "Concepts of Mathematics", Sections E and F. __Students:__ _Please_ feel free to email me anytime or attend my office hours about the course or mathematics generally.
 See [Canvas][canvas] for official course material and policies.

 __Handle:__ "abstrnoah" _at almost everywhere_